Cryptocurrency is a trader's playground.

 Support is a price level, or area on a chart, where the buying pressure is strong enough to overcome the selling pressure.
 This results in price stability or a price increase.

-Think of it like an imaginary floor.
+Think of it as an imaginary floor.
 Support will generally prop the price up, but crypto is volatile, so breaking down through the floor is a common occurrence and an indication of a downtrend.

 Let's say there's strong support for Bitcoin (BTC) at 3,000 USD.
 You may see the price bounce off this level a few times, but not necessarily break down below it.